The Bankrate promise

 There at least two significant advantages of opting for a VA loan over a conventional loan, even if you qualify for both:

-- You won’t have to pay for mortgage insurance, which a conventional loan requires if you put less than 20 percent down.
+- You won’t have to pay for mortgage insurance.
+With a conventional loan, you’ll have to pay for this coverage if you put less than 20 percent down.

 Together, these perks can fast-track your dreams of purchasing a home and save you thousands over the life of your loan.